-Mental health is no different from any other health problem in the respect that it can benefit from many facets of support.
-From a functional medicine perspective, digging deep beneath the surface to uncover underlying root causes, and working on these to support lasting improvements is crucial.
+Mental health and wellbeing is an important topic, and especially so right now, during times of such heightened worry and uncertainty.
+When it comes to supporting mental health from a functional medicine perspective, there are many facets to address; digging deep beneath the surface to uncover underlying root causes, and working on these to support lasting improvements is crucial.

 Here we take a look at some of the key micronutrients that have a valuable role to play in mental health:

 ✔ Choline - A water soluble B-complex vitamin found in rich supply in meat, eggs and yeast extract.
 Choline is an essential component of healthy cell membranes and also needed to make the neurotransmitter acetylcholine which is important for mood, memory and cognition.

 ✔ Magnesium - is an important co-factor for the production of the ‘feel-good’ neurotransmitter serotonin that is crucial for a balanced mood.
 Magnesium has been studied for its ability to improve symptoms of depression.
 A 2017 study found that depression and anxiety scores improved in patients taking magnesium supplements for 6 weeks.
 Effects were observed within just 2 weeks and the study authors concluded that magnesium is a safe, effective and well-tolerated treatment for mild-to-moderate depression in adults.1-4